Pool Volume Calculator: How Many Gallons of Water Does Your Pool Hold?

 If your rectangular pool has more than one depth (shallow end, deep end), you’ll need to do a little more math.
 First, determine the pool’s average depth.
 Add the shallow end depth to the deep end depth, and divide by 2.

-Next, multiply your pool’s length and width and then multiply that number by the average depth.
-Finally, multiply that figure by 7.5 to calculate the volume of the pool in gallons.
+Next, multiply your pool’s length and width by the average depth.
+Finally, multiply that figure by 7.5 to calculate the pool’s volume in gallons.

 For example, if your pool is 32 feet long, 16 feet wide, and has an average depth of 6 feet: